 As you know, mud water is an organic coffee substitute made with a blend of organic ingredients such as cacao, chaga, cordyceps, masala chai, turmeric, reishi, Himalayan pink salt, Lions Mane, and cinnamon.

 The following are some of the claimed benefits based on Mud water ingredients and their role in potential health benefits:

-- May Support Your Immunity: Mud water is infused with four types of adaptogenic mushroom blend that include Reishi, Lion’s Mane, Chaga, and Cordyceps.
+- May Support Your Immunity: Mud water is infused with four types of adaptogenic mushroom blends that include Reishi, Lion’s Mane, Chaga, and Cordyceps.
 These mushroom combinations are high in antioxidants, vitamins, minerals, and other compounds that have a variety of health benefits.
-Although some promising early studies show that Chaga and Reishi mushrooms can support immune health, fight free radicals and support cellular health.
+Some promising early studies show that Chaga and Reishi mushrooms can support immune health, fight free radicals, and support cellular health.
 No large-scale human studies have been conducted or discovered that these mushrooms can support immune health.
 Mud water contains Turmeric and cinnamon and may also provide some antioxidants and immune regulating benefits.

 - May Enhance Memory and Improve Focus: Lion’s mane (Hericium Erinaceus) mushroom is well-known for its ability to improve cognitive function and promote nerve growth.
 Reishi mushrooms (Ganoderma lucidum) can aid in relaxation and sleep quality.
 Taking lion’s mane, reishi, and cordyceps mushrooms as a dietary supplement is said to improve cognition.
 However, there isn’t much human evidence to back up these claims In human research.